Jenny Taft: Fox Sports

 In August 2013, she was promoted to join FS1's news and highlights update team.
 She served as a track reporter for a 2013 Supercross event, which was her debut assignment at FS1.
-She also served as a reporter for the U.S. women's national soccer team (USWNST) at the 2015 FIFA Women's World Cup.
+She also served as a reporter for the U.S. women's national soccer team (USWNT) at the 2015 FIFA Women's World Cup.

 Taft got her start in college football reporting in 2014, as part of FS1's game coverage.
 In 2017, Taft was elevated to lead college football sideline reporter, alongside play-by-play commentator Gus Johnson and analyst Joel Klatt.
 Her role at FS1 expanded considerably, as she has additionally covered the NFL, MLB, and the Westminster Kennel Club Dog Show.

 In 2018, she served as a fill-in host and moderator on various FS1 programs.
 That summer, it was announced that Taft would be succeeding Joy Taylor as the moderator of Skip and Shannon: Undisputed, hosted by Skip Bayless and Shannon Sharpe.
 Shortly after, on September 5, FS1 debuted CFB: Inside Slant, a weekly college football show hosted by Taft.
 In addition to taking on these new positions at FS1, she retained her college football sideline reporting duties for the 2018 season.
 In 2020, she was a sideline reporter for Fox Sports' coverage of XFL games.
 In 2022, Taft signed an extension at Fox Sports but left Skip and Shannon: Undisputed after going on maternity leave in February.
 Taft also got into a verbal dispute on air with Skip Bayless after Bayless made critical comments about Dallas Cowboys' coach Mike McCarthy based on his body weight and appearance.

 She again served as a reporter for the USWNST for the 2019 and 2023 FIFA Women's World Cups.
 She also served as a reporter during the 2022 FIFA World Cup in Qatar.